-Its purpose is to raise awareness and to seek a public stage for reflection.
-It also aims to remind us that we still have a lot to fight for and that we have to work to raise our voice and get allies.
+The purpose of International Women’s Day is to raise awareness and to seek a public stage for reflection.
+It also aims to remind us that we still have a lot to fight for and that we have to work, raise our voice and get more allies.

-All of this undoubtedly invited us to see last March 8 from various perspectives that went beyond the celebration or the bouquet of roses that we give our mothers, sisters or partners.
+All of this undoubtedly leads us to see March 8 from various perspectives.
+This goes beyond the celebration or the bouquet of roses that we give our mothers, sisters or partners.

 Now’s an ideal time to look up and ask what we can do to create more than just an egalitarian society today.

-We must set our sights on tomorrow in order to ask what kind of society we want to give to the girls who’ll be the women of the future.
+We must set our sights on tomorrow in order to ask what kind of society we want to give to the women of the future.

 Furthermore, it’s time to create a respectful environment that favors equality and offers wonderful opportunities where all men and women can fight for their dreams.

-We have many steps forwards and large gaps to overcome.
+We have many steps forwards to go and large gaps to overcome.

 Many things have happened since Simone de Beauvoir wrote her celebrated essay The Second Sex in 1949.